 6) Mostar, Bosnia and Herzegovina

 Why Mostar?
 Mostar is one of the most beautiful cities in all of Bosnia and Herzegovina.
 Visit Mostar to see the reconstructed Old Bridge, explore different abandoned sites like the Old Sniper Tower, and watch locals dive off the bridge.
 Take day trips to swim under waterfalls at Kravice Waterfalls, visit the majestic holy site at Blagaj tekija, and go to the UNESCO World Heritage site at the medieval fortified town of Pocitelj.
-Food and accommodation are also on the cheap side, so it’s easy to live large while you’re in Mostar.
+Food and accommodation are also cheap, so living large while you’re in Mostar is easy.

 Recommended reading: Find out all of the reasons you visit Mostar, learn more about the local street art, and find out why there’s a statue of Bruce Lee in the middle of the city.